Trip Planning

 Building it into the company calendar

 Q1 sales kickoff: January or February.
 Target a Friday after the kickoff meeting wraps.
-8-15 anglers half-day.
-Sets the year's tone.
+8–15 anglers half-day.
+Sets the year's tone and gives the sales team a shared moment they can reference.

-Q2 quarterly team-builder: Late April.
-Hits the spring caddis hatches.
-4-8 anglers half-day.
+Q2 quarterly team-builder: Late April or early May.
+Hits the spring caddis hatches when fish are eating on top — the most visually rewarding window of the year.
+4–8 anglers half-day.

 Q3 executive retreat: Late September.
-Cooler weather, less peak pressure.
-4-8 anglers full-day with overnight.
+Cooler weather, lower peak pressure than May or October.
+4–8 anglers full-day with overnight in Blue Ridge.

-This gives you 4 fly fishing trips per year as a corporate cadence — sales, quarterly, executive, and client/holiday.
-Each serves a different purpose.
+That gives you four fly fishing trips per year as a corporate cadence — sales, quarterly, executive, and client/holiday.
+Each serves a different purpose, and the budget lines do not stack up the way back-to-back retreats would.

-Internal team-building: 50% deductible as employee meals & entertainment in most categorizations.
+Internal team-building: 50% deductible as employee meals and entertainment in most categorizations.

-Recruiting / executive hosting: Sometimes higher deduction as marketing or business development.
+Recruiting / executive hosting: Sometimes higher deduction as marketing or business-development expense, especially if the trip is tied to a specific search or pursuit.

-Document everything, save receipts, articulate the business purpose.
-Always run by your accountant.
+Document everything, save receipts, articulate the business purpose in writing before the trip happens, and always run the categorization by your accountant.

 Competing options for Sandy Springs team building